 If parents do not set limits or boundaries, they are more or less telling their children that they can do what they like.
 Children who have been raised with no limits tend to be self-centred, selfish, uncaring of others, self-indulgent, greedy and insensitive.

-The reason some parents do not set clear boundaries is because they think it will stifle a child’s potential, or they may just think it is wrong to prevent their children from expressing themselves.
+The reason some parents do not set clear boundaries is that they think it will stifle a child’s potential, or they may just think it is wrong to prevent their children from expressing themselves.
 It is much better to set clear boundaries early on so a child knows where their limits are.

 Typically, if a child plays up or does something bad, they are suitably punished.
 When a child is never punished for their actions, they will grow up to believe that they are above everyone else, are special and should be given special treatment.